-Introduction to Resource Planning | CCMA
+Introduction to Resource Planning - CCMA

-If you’re looking for someone to explain the basics to forecasting and scheduling, then this course is for you.
+To deliver the best customer experience and service levels and make optimum use of your company’s resources it’s critical that you understand how many people you need, how many you have, and how best to allocate those resources.
+Resource planning is a critical discipline in any successful contact centre from building budgets to managing on the day performance.

-This intensive three-part virtual training course will help you understand how to approach the various resource planning tasks and what information is needed, providing a basic foundation in forecasting, scheduling and managing the plan on the day.
+This intensive two-part virtual training course will help you understand the planning cycle, the importance of each element, and provide a foundation in strategic demand and supply planning, scheduling, and managing the plan on the day.

-The course will take you step by step through the process, with helpful hints and exercises to put the theory into practice.
-From understanding how to produce a forecast, to putting together shift patterns, as well as appreciating the importance of advisors using the right activity codes and working to the plan you have produced.
+This course will take you step by step through the resource planning cycle, with helpful hints and exercises to put the theory into practice.
+From how to understand the key elements of strategic demand and supply, putting together shift patterns, to managing the day to deliver for the customer, and colleagues.

-A resource planner’s perspective on:
+Topics covered include a resource planner’s perspective on:

 - What is needed and how to produce weekly, daily & interval Forecasts